graniticio/granitic/doc/tutorial/003-logging.md

 grnc-ctl help log-level
 </pre>

-For more information on the commands related to logging.
-Try:
+for more information on the commands related to logging.

+Try running:

 <pre>grnc-ctl log-level artistLogic FATAL</pre>

-to raise the logging threshold for the <code>artistLogic</code> to <code>FATAL</code>
+to raise the logging threshold for the <code>artistLogic</code> component to <code>FATAL</code>

 Any changes you make with the <code>grnc-ctl</code> tool are non-permanent and will be reset the next time you start your application.